tarikalim/Blog-App/readme.md

 ## Features

 - User registration and login
-- User authentication and authorization
+- User authentication and authorization with JWT
 - Create, read, update, and delete blog posts
 - Create, read, update, and delete comments on blog posts
 - Favorite blog posts and view favorite blog posts
 - Like blog posts and view total likes
 - See the latest liked blog posts
 - Search blog posts by title and category
+- Search users by username and view their posts
 - User profile management
-- User password reset and email verification
+- User password reset and email verification with Flask-Mail
 - 30 different endpoints for the API
 - Simple UI for the blog application
 - Swagger UI for API documentation